 W Cosmetic Surgery of Philadelphia for your Neck Lift

 Philadelphia facial plastic surgeon, Dr. Allan Wulc, MD, FACS, has credentials unique to his fellow practitioners in the tri-state area.
 Dr. Wulc is board certified by the ABMS board in Ophthalmology.
 Additionally, he is board certified in Facial Cosmetic Surgery by the American Board of Cosmetic Surgery, where he served as a trustee for six years.
-He is also board certified in plastic surgery by the American Board of Physician Specialists.
+He is also board certified in surgery by the American Board of Physician Specialists.

 He is further trained in Oculoplastic Surgery, Orbital Surgery, and Cosmetic Surgery and a diplomate of the nationally recognized and highly exclusive American Society of Ophthalmic Plastic and Reconstructive Surgery and is a Fellow of the American Academy of Facial Plastic and Reconstructive Surgery, the American Academy of Cosmetic Surgery, and the American Academy of Surgeons.

 With these additional qualifications in cosmetic eye surgery, Dr. Wulc is a top blepharoplasty doctor in the Philadelphia area.
 Dr. Wulc is passionate about anti-aging medicine and specializes in minimally invasive treatments that result in maximum aesthetic improvements.
 With over 25 years of experience, Dr. Wulc has made his mark in the field of facial plastics by developing new surgical techniques, educating fellow surgeons, and publishing numerous works.

 W Cosmetic Surgery boasts an extensive menu of cosmetic treatments, including various ways to improve the look of the neck.
 Call the clinic to book your neck lift consultation at (610) 828-8880, or fill out the Contact Us form to request a staff member to reach out to you.